 - hardware support of operating systems

-- synchronization of concurrent threads
+- synchronization of concurrent processes and threads

 - scheduling of threads